Cwmmawr and Coedbach…

 Despite a wish to recreate the whole branch with its distinctive low bridges and intimate level crossings I recognised that I would be more likely to find a home for a shelf layout, and a compact one at that - so the main focus in sketching were schemes that depicted either Cwmmawr or Coed-Bach in some form.

 This idea, of creating a display that can be operated isn’t unique to N - the same concept could apply to larger scales… perhaps even O. My shelf layouts have been sat on tables and conversation has flowed.
-The missing piece has been a simple operation to facilitate a close connection with good friends over our shared interest, our shared passion in the art of railway modelling.
+The missing piece has been a simple shared operation to facilitate a close connection with good friends over our shared interest, our shared passion in the art of railway modelling.

 Until next time more soon…